LiskArchive/lips/proposals/lip-update_genesis_block_schema_and_processing.md

 The genesis block has to go through initial static checks to ensure that the serialized object follows the general structure of a block.
 Also, certain properties of the block header are checked at this stage.
 All of these checks are stateless since the state of the blockchain is yet to be initialized.
-The key differences as compared to [the validation for the rest of the blocks][BlockLIPvalidation] in a blockchain are that there is no specific size limit for the genesis block object and that the payload must be empty, i. e., the genesis block should not contain any transaction.
+The key differences as compared to [the validation for the rest of the blocks][BlockLIPvalidation] in a blockchain are that there is no specific size limit for the genesis block object and that the genesis block should not contain any transaction.

 #### Genesis state Initialization